thoth-station/adviser/docs/source/justifications.rst

             return None

-The value returned corresponds to a list of justifications.
+The value returned corresponds to a list of justifications that should be reported when a software stack is resolved from the ``state`` taking the step described in the pipeline unit (an action taken from a state to another state as seen in :ref:`Markov Decision Process <introduction>`).
 Follow :ref:`steps documentation <steps>` for more info.

 Justifications on stack level